In Tabletop RPGs

 - Averted very hypocritically in many of the actual D&D NPC books, especially for 2nd Edition.
 For example, pick up the Forgotten Realms NPC guide: notice that it's very common for characters to have multiple 16s-18s in their starting scores.
 As the icing on the cake, this is after they spend several paragraphs in the Player's Handbook going on and on about the opportunities for roleplaying that a pathetically poor stat provides.
 Moral of the story: Mary Sues are for game designers, not for players.

 Third Edition is better about this.
 While some NPC characters might be as above, monsters are almost universally given strictly average stats (10s and 11s) before their racial bonuses are applied.
-The DMG also explicitly encourages the rerolling of characters whose stats are too below average, and makes the default rule "Roll 4d6 and drop the lowest" rather than 3d6, so above average results will be more common.
+The DMG also explicitly encourages the rerolling of characters whose stats are too below average, and makes the default rule "Roll 4d6 and drop the lowest" rather than 3d6, so above average results will be more common (and the default is that instead of rolling for each stat in order, you roll six times and then distribute the results to the stats — this means that while you are still susceptible to getting results above or below average, you can at least make certain that the character's stats roughly fit the role you had in mind).
 It also lists several alternatives, such as using a "point buy" system or fixed stat array, changing these methods from House Rules to officially sanctioned options.
 Fourth Edition actually makes point-buy the default, though the Player's Handbook mentions rolling as an alternative (if one slightly slanted to produce worse stats than one could buy, on average).

 - Pathfinder also adopted the "Roll 4d6 and drop the lowest" as its standard character creation rule, but there are a couple of other options available, including the tournament standard of points buy.